Innova Drilling & Intervention

 Working Example

-The below example demonstrates how the DD and MWD Engineer can utilise the Data Synchronization feature, in the field, to work on the same well from two different computers, whilst keeping the well up to date on their organization’s server as well.
+The below example demonstrates how the DD and MWD Engineer can utilize the Data Synchronization feature, in the field, to work on the same well from two different computers, whilst keeping the well up to date on their organization’s server as well.

 1. The DD and MWD Engineer arrive at the rig site.
 They each use the Remote Data Fetch to download the job from the server to their respective computers.
 This ensures that the well has the same database tree naming structure on both computers and on the server, enabling synchronization between all three.